Ronan-H/md5/overview.md

 To generate all the permutations for a string of a given length, I made use of recursion.

-Why did I choose to use recursion, and what's the issue with using nested loops?
+Why did I choose to use recursion instead of using nested loops, and what are the issues with using nested loops?

 <details>
   <summary>My Answer</summary>

   To generate all of the permutations for a string of length *n*, *n* nested loops are needed.
-Having 5 nested loops would be outrageous.
-Also, what if you decided that you don't want the program to exit until it finds the matching hash, making *n* a variable length?
-In that case, nested loops cannot used, since you can't have an arbitrary number of them.
+Having 5 nested loops would be outrageous, and that's a pretty small string.
+Also, what if you decided that you don't want the program to exit until it finds the matching hash, or you wanted to let the user specify the max size of *n*, making *n* a variable length?
+In those cases, nested loops cannot used, since you can't have an arbitrary number of them.
 This is where a recursive solution comes in handy: it's short, tidy, and flexible.

 </details>